 Schedules daily practice and acknowledges the importance of the priority of practice

-Positive, open attitude
+Maintains a positive, open attitude

 Supports the fulfilling of the student’s responsibilities and encourages progress

 Attends lessons for young beginners (5 and under)

 Regular home practice is essential for student success.
 Many parents (and students) assume that they will progress with one weekly lesson.
 However, this will ultimately result in very slow progress, which usually ends with premature cancellation of piano lessons in lieu of other activities.
 The bulk of the work to learn piano is during the rest of the week at home.